eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 ### Monitor service availability

-If we want to continously monitor the availability of some service or check some discovery condition we can do so by using e.g. a listener.
+If we want to continously monitor the availability of some service or check some discovery condition we can do so by using e.g. a listener to conditionally execute [callbacks](https://github.com/eclipse-iceoryx/iceoryx/tree/v2.0.0/iceoryx_examples/callbacks).

 To do so, we start the applications `iox-discovery-monitor` and `iox-offer-service` (again in any order, but for demonstration purposes `iox-offer-service` should be started last).

-Again we can use a service discovery `Discovery` customized for this purpose by including
+Again we can use a [Discovery](#implementation-of-discovery-monitoring) customized for this purpose by including

 <!--[geoffrey][iceoryx_examples/icediscovery/iox_discovery_monitor.cpp][include custom discovery]-->
 ```cpp